litAardvark/CSE151A_Group_Project_SII25/README.md

 # CSE151A_Group_Project_SII25
 The data and code for the CSE151A group project

+**SETUP**
+Data for project is on [kaggle](https://www.kaggle.com/datasets/sherrytp/airline-delay-analysis).
+A kaggle account with API key is required.
+It must be downloaded and unzipped into Colab Notebook session.

+# Submission 2 questions

 **3. Do you have missing and duplicate values in your dataset?**

  There is a significant number of missing data.
 This includes some of the columns crucial to computing our target feature, total delayed time.